A deep dive into the problem of fraud for crypto exchanges – and of course, the solutions needed to reduce it.

-And the consequences of allowing bad users into your exchange, either as users or through backdoor hacking, can be disastrous.
+And the consequences of allowing bad users into your site, either as users or through backdoor hacking, can be disastrous.
 Just remember what bad security could do, as seen with the famous Mt.
-Gox incident, when the biggest exchange in the world at the time filed for bankruptcy after $473M worth of bitcoin were allegedly stolen by hackers.
+Gox incident, when the biggest exchange in the world at the time filed for bankruptcy after $473M worth of bitcoin was allegedly stolen by hackers.

 The second job of these trading platforms is even more challenging.
 They must be able to receive payments, safely and fast, and without much support from acquirers.